What’s the Difference Between Hired-in and Owned Plant Insurance?

 A Hired-In Insurance quote can be tailored to your needs and offer protection for:

-• Hired Plant on an all-risk basis – which can also protect you against fire, theft, malicious and accidental damage.
+- Hired Plant on an all-risk basis – which can also protect you against fire, theft, malicious and accidental damage, as well as severe weather events common at most construction sites.

-While plant hire companies will often offer you Plant Insurance cover, it’s worth taking this out separately through an independent insurance broker as:
+While plant hire companies will often offer you Plant Insurance cover, including plant hire insurance, it’s worth taking this out separately through an independent insurance provider or plant insurance specialist as:

-• It will most likely be a ‘non-advised sale’, so they won’t be able to give any advice on the policy/cover you require
+- It will most likely be a ‘non-advised sale’, so they won’t be able to give any professional advice on the policy/cover you require

-• It may not cover continuing hire charges
+- It may not cover continuing hire charges or legal fees

-• Make sure you take care in reading the terms and conditions
+- Make sure you take care in reading the terms and conditions of your hire agreement

 What is Owned Plant Insurance?